-Exchange-Traded Funds- Are ETFs a better investment choice than Stocks?
+Exchange-Traded Funds- ETF, a better investment choice than Stocks?

-Exchange-Traded Funds or commonly referred to as ETFs are a collection of market traded securities.
+Exchange-Traded Funds or commonly referred to as an ETF are a collection of market-traded securities.
 These securities can be Stocks, Bonds, and Commodities or a combination of all of these.
 Large financial corporations like Vanguard, Blackrock Inc., and Invesco Ltd. are well-known issuers of ETFs.

 ETFs comprise marketable securities and are traded on stock markets just like individual stocks.
 The ETFs prices also work on demand-supply and overall fund performance, similar to the Stock pricing.